ghik/kubernetes-the-harder-way/docs/09_Simplifying_Network_Setup_with_Cilium.md

   change.
 * `cilium-agent`
-  This is a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), i.e. a special type of Kubernetes workload that runs a replica on every node.
+  This is a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), i.e. a special type of Kubernetes workload that runs a pod on every node.
 Daemon sets are often used by "infrastructural" services to configure and/or monitor nodes.
-In case of cilium, `agent` pods are a very special ones - they run in host network and gain direct access to nodes' filesystems.
-This way they can directly configure worker nodes (i.e. set up Cilium's CNI plugin, inject eBPF programs).
-Apart from running as almost un-containerized processes, `agent` pods also have tolerations, so that they are unconditionally scheduled on *all* nodes, including the ones tainted as `not-ready` and `control-plane`.
+In case of cilium, `agent` pods are a very privileged ones - they run directly in host network and have access to nodes' filesystems.
+This way they can configure worker nodes (i.e. set up Cilium's CNI plugin, inject eBPF programs).
+Apart from running as almost un-containerized processes, `agent` pods also have tolerations, which make them run unconditionally on *all* nodes, including the ones tainted as `not-ready` and `control-plane`.
-  As you can see, this is a rather "hacky" thing to do, as Kubernetes is supposed to run _containerized workloads_, and `cilium-agent` is nothing but that.
-Creating a `DaemonSet` like that is just a convenient method of automating low-level configuration of Kubernetes nodes.
+  This stripping of isolation seems quite "hacky", as Kubernetes is designed to run properly _containerized_ (i.e. isolated) workloads, and `cilium-agent` is anything but that.
+Creating a `DaemonSet` like this one is just a convenient way of automating low-level configuration of Kubernetes nodes.
 * eBPF programs - they effectively implement the CNI as well as replace `kube-proxy`.
   They are installed by `cilium-agent` pods.
 * CNI plugin - a CNI plugin for `kubelet` to interact with.
 This is likely just a thin layer over eBPF programs, which do all the heavy lifting.
 It is installed and configured by `cilium-agent` pods.

-Usage of `cilium-agent` to configure all the networking on nodes makes the installation of Cilium simpler - instead of SSHin into nodes and configuring CNI plugins etc, we can just install Cilium using Helm or Cilium CLI and let it do all the work.
+Usage of `cilium-agent` for configuring node networking simplifies Cilium installation, as it obviates the necessity of SSHing into nodes and configuring the CNI manually.

 ```bash
 helm repo add cilium https://helm.cilium.io/